How to find fossils on the beach

 Here on the Jurassic Coast we have a fossil collecting code.
 All we wish to do is know what scientifically important specimens are found and make a record of the find.
 You still get to keep the fossil, but we notify the world experts about your find so that they may contact you if they want to study the specimen.

-We want to encourage people to collect the loose material on the beach, because if no one collected these fossils they would be destroyed by the sea.
+We want to encourage people to collect the loose material on the beach, because if no one collected these types of fossils they would be destroyed by the sea.

-If it is your first time fossil hunting it is always a good idea to join an organised guided walk.
+If it is your first time fossil hunting it is always a good idea to join an organised fossil hunting walk.
 These are a great introduction to fossils and can show you not only what to look for, but where the best things are found.

 The Charmouth Heritage Coast Centre is an independent educational charity that runs guided fossil walks all year round.